• Circa: 1820

 This is an example of a fabulous quality and rare antique English Georgian Regency Davenport writing desk, decorated in the finest flame mahogany veneers, circa 1820, in good original condition.
 The Davenport incorporates a moulded gallery above a writing slope, boasting its original green leather insert.
 The writing slope retains its original lock, with a working key which, when unlocked, allows the lid to be opened.
 Inside the writing slope is further storage room, including a set of four drawers situated at the back.
 The top two drawers within the writing slope are fully functional, with turned mahogany knobs.
 The lower two drawers are dummy drawers and feature a secret locking mechanism; the knob on the left dummy drawer can be pulled all the way out to unlock a pull-out pen tray on the right hand side (above the four external drawers).
 The concealed pen tray, once pulled to its furthest extent, can swing through 90° to align itself with the writing slope.
 Also inside the writing slope, next to the lock for the lid, is a recessed metal pin.
 Removal of the metal pin allows the writing slope to slide forward, enabling the user to sit with their knees underneath, thus allowing a more comfortable writing position.
 Below the writing slope, to the right hand side, are four hand-dovetailed, graduated cedar lined drawers.
 It is rare to find cedar-lined drawers; it is another example of the superb quality of this desk.
 Each drawer retains its original lock; a second key operates these drawers.
 To the left hand side of the Davenport is a bank of dummy drawers, above which is a pullout brushing slide.
 The front and back are decorated with fine cross banding.
 The Davenport rests on bracket feet with its original brass castors.

-This item would look superb in a variety of rooms from the bedroom, living room or office.
+This antique Davenport would look superb in a variety of rooms from the bedroom, living room or office.
 This item would certainly grace any home and is a great investment as it is an extremely functional item.
 This is a truly excellent piece with quality design and construction throughout.
 So don’t miss out on your chance to own a lovely piece of furniture.

 History of the Davenport Desk: